Grade 1 Curriculum

 AACPS embraces a balanced approach to literacy instruction at the elementary level; whole language and phonics instruction are both valued.
 A compilation of learning blocks work in tandem to address the variety of needs of developing readers and writers.
 These include:

 Shared Reading is an interactive reading experience that helps build a community of readers.
 During Shared Reading, students read the book with the teacher.
 A variety of big books and poetry are used to engage students in repeated readings.
 As they read or reread the book, the teacher models reading, thinking and asking questions about the book to support the skills and strategies needed to become successful readers.

 Foundational Literacy Skills

-This student-centered block invites learners to further investigate and reinforce skills and concepts explored during other blocks such as Foundational Literacy Skills, Interactive Read Aloud, Explicit Comprehension, Shared Reading, Science and Social Studies and more.
+This student-centered time provides an opportunity for students to further investigate and practice skills and concepts taught during other times of the day, including Foundational Literacy Skills, Interactive Read Aloud, Explicit Comprehension, Shared Reading, and Science and Social Studies.

 Guided Reading instruction provides students with an opportunity to read books at their reading level based upon the Fountas and Pinnell Benchmark Assessment System.
 Students meet in small groups to receive direct instruction from the teacher.
 After a brief introduction to the book, students read the book independently, whisper reading in the early grades and transitioning to silent reading.
 After students read the book, the teacher uses questions to engage them in a discussion of the book.
 This differentiated instructional time provides teachers an opportunity to target students’ precise strengths and needs as developing readers.